harrietrc/loadimpact-docs/jekyll/_v4/guides/cloud-execution.md

 <div class="callout callout-warning" role="alert">
     <b>Use the CLI flags to set environment variables</b><br>
-    With cloud execution you must use the CLI flags (<code>-e/--env</code>) to set <a href="{{ site.baseurl }}{% link _v4/test-scripting/environment-variables.md %}" class="alert-link">environment variables</a>.
+    With cloud execution you must use the CLI flags (<code>-e/--env</code>) to set <a href="{{ site.baseurl }}/4.0/core-concepts/environment-variables" class="alert-link">environment variables</a>.
 Environment variables set in the local terminal before executing k6 won't be forwarded to the LoadImpact cloud service, and thus won't be available to your script when executing in the cloud.
 </div>

 ### LoadImpact environment variables